build-on-aws/bookstore-demo-app-with-authz/README.md

 ##### Clean Up

-Delete the AWS CloudFormation stacks created by this project.
-There are 4 of them, with names starting with `bookstore-demo-app-with-authz-`.
-Keep in mind that there will be also one additional *Amazon S3* bucket created for storing code archives, also starting with a similar name: `bookstore-demo-app-with-authz-src-`.
+Delete the AWS Amplify application and AWS CloudFormation stacks created by this project.
+There are 3 of them, with names starting with `bookstore-demo-app-with-authz-`.

 ## References